mapmeld/TileMill-Connects/readme.md

 <h3>TileMill Connects</h3>

+TileMill-Connects is partly a plugin, partly a hack to leverage TileMill's Carto editor and OpenStreetMap data to make it possible to style road networks.

+<h4>How could it be used?</h4>

 Suppose you've got some stores in three locations in the city, and would like to highlight the roads leading up to them.

-Or

 Or you're an urban planner studying quirks in road networks.

-TileMill-Connects is partly a plugin, partly a hack to leverage TileMill's Carto editor and OpenStreetMap data to make it possible to style road networks.
+Or you want to show which parts of the city have access to fresh fruits and vegetables

 <h3>Demo</h3>